Australian snakes seem to be the scariest of all Australian Animals.

 Juveniles can look very different from adult snakes.
 Size is no indicator at all.
 They're all small when they hatch.

 Don't think small Australian snakes are harmless!
-A grown snake can control its venom and will often inflict a warning bite without injecting venom.
+A grown snake can control its venom and most times will only inflict a warning bite without injecting venom.
 This is not always true of a juvenile snake.

 I call pythons harmless as they aren't venomous, but they still bite when annoyed.
 These bites can cause nasty infections and give you more trouble than a bite from a venomous snake.